O-01/atlas-system_linux/strace/README.md

 - `strace`
 - `ptrace`
 ### Learning Objectives

-At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
+At the end of this project, you are expected to be able to [explain to anyone](https://fs.blog/feynman-learning-technique/), **without the help of Google**:
 #### General
 - What is strace, and what is its purpose
 - What is ptrace, and what possibilties it offers